David Green (baseball): Texas Rangers (1990–1991)

 posting a .286 average.
 Green returned to Tulsa in 1991.
 He appeared in 59 games, and recorded a .285 average, 4 home runs, and 32 runs batted in.
 It was Green's final season as a professional baseball player.

+International career

+Green played with the Nicaragua national baseball team for international competition.
+At the 1978 Central American and Caribbean Games in Medellín, Colombia, Green hit .470 with three home runs and nine RBIs over 12 games.

 Later life

 After retiring from professional baseball, Green worked for the dog-grooming business of a friend.
 He was later employed in security around 2010.
 He was married, and had a daughter from a previous relationship during the 1980s.

 Green died on January 29, 2022, at Christian Northeast Hospital near St. Louis, Missouri, of respiratory failure resulting from a choking incident the week prior.
 He was 61.

+Involuntary manslaughter

+In January 1995, Green was arrested on suspicion of drunk driving in a car crash in suburban Country Club Hills, Mo.
+According to the Post-Dispatch, a passenger in the car Green struck, Gladys Yount, 85, of Jennings, Mo., suffered a fractured pelvis in the accident and died of a heart attack two hours later.
+Green was charged with involuntary manslaughter and served six months in jail, the Post-Dispatch reported.